 Middle school educators may also be called upon to act as homeroom teachers, proctors of study halls and supervisors for school functions or field trips.
 Classroom teachers are increasingly called upon to spot troubles with their students, whether mental or physical.
 Most teachers work a 10-month year with two months off for the summer.
 The workday tends to run fewer than eight hours, but educators spend additional time preparing for their classes and correcting work.

 Salary Information for Teachers

-Middle school teachers earned an average $56,630 a year in 2013, according to data from the U.S. Bureau of Labor Statistics (BLS).
-In 2013, some 621,970 teachers were employed in U.S. middle schools, the BLS also reports.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $93,180 or more per year, whereas the bottom 10th percentile earned $39,090 or less per year.
+In 2018, some 615,700 teachers were employed in U.S. middle schools, the BLS also reports.
 Most teachers can earn additional pay by receiving an advanced degree, teaching summer school, advising a club or coaching a sports team.

 Middle school math teachers must complete a bachelor's degree in education, ideally in middle school education.
 Public schools usually require state licensing.